-In 2006, Sensei was ordained as a monk by Genpo Roshi at the Kanzeon Zen Centre in Salt Lake City, Utah, and he has also been authorised by Genpo as a Big Mind facilitator.
+In 2006, he was ordained as a monk by Genpo Roshi at the Kanzeon Zen Centre in Salt Lake City, Utah, and he was authorised by Genpo as a Big Mind facilitator.

-In November 2008, Sensei formally became a student of Tenshin Roshi who he had by then known for fifteen years, and was ordained as a priest by Roshi at a Denkai ceremony at Yokoji Zen Mountain Center, California.
-This qualifies him to give Jukai (precepts) and Shukke Tokudo (ordination).
+In November 2008, Keizan formally became a student of Tenshin Roshi who he had by then known for fifteen years, and was ordained as a priest by Roshi at a Denkai ceremony at Yokoji Zen Mountain Center, California.
+This qualified him to give Jukai (precepts) and Shukke Tokudo (ordination).

-In October 2009, Tenshin Roshi recognised Sensei as a lineage holder in a Dharma transmission ceremony in Liverpool.
-He was given the name “Keizan Shoji”, and is now formally addressed as “Sensei” (teacher).
+In October 2009, Tenshin Roshi recognised Keizan as a lineage holder in a Dharma transmission ceremony in Liverpool.
+He was given the name “Keizan Shoji”.

-In 2014 Keizan Scott Sensei was nominated and elected as a full board member of White Plum Asanga and is acting representative for Europe including the UK.
+In 2014 Keizan was nominated and elected as a full board member of White Plum Asanga and is acting representative for Europe including the UK.

 In April 2019 Keizan was given Inka by Tenshin Roshi.
 He is now addressed as Keizan Roshi.